Stone Garrett Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The 10.1 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.16 team ERA that ranks fourth among all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.15).

-- Twins pitchers combine to rank 16th in baseball in home runs surrendered (22 total, 1.2 per game).
+- The Twins rank 17th in baseball in home runs allowed (23 total, 1.2 per game).

-- Mahle (1-2) gets the starting nod for the Twins in his fourth start of the season.
-He's put together a 4.11 ERA in 15 1/3 innings pitched, with 18 strikeouts.
+- Lopez gets the start for the Twins, his fifth of the season.
+He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.
+- The righty last pitched on Sunday against the New York Yankees, when he went six innings, allowing two earned runs while giving up seven hits.

-- The 28-year-old has an ERA of 4.11, with 10.6 strikeouts per nine innings, in three games this season.
-Opponents have a .283 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.